-Click or tap on the next image or link for a listen to this one and see why it appealed to labor unionists.
+Click or tap on the triangle in the next image for a listen to this one and see why it appealed to labor unionists.

-Now, of course, we need to add to this musing with, probably, the most “squeaky-clean” version of our song, one recorded particularly for children.
+Now, of course, we need to add to this musing with, probably, the most “squeaky-clean” version of our song, one recorded for and by children!

-Keep the earworm alive by clicking or tapping on the next image or link to hear this happy interpretation!
+Keep the earworm alive by clicking or tapping on the triangle in the next image to hear this happy interpretation!

 And, of course, one of our favorite cigar box ukes.
 I don’t know if the player is a hobo but he sure looks the part!

 So.
-While wandering or just waiting, stay safe, stay sequestered, stay masked . . .
+While wandering or just waiting, stay safe, help those in need . . .

-. . . don’t get lured into the hobo’s irresponsible life as a way of forgetting about the responsibilities of real life . . .
+. . . and don’t get lured into the hobo’s irresponsible life as a way of forgetting about the responsibilities of real life.